Skip to content

 • Improper coating mixture or solvent ratio

-• Local environment that is too dry during application
+• A local environment that is too dry during application

 • A second coat has been applied before the first coat is dry